societe-generale/code2pg/README.md

 Prerequisites :
 -------------

 `code2pg` is a standalone script.
-It requires the `File::Slurp`, `File::Find::Rule`, `List::MoreUtils`, `Getopt::Long` and `Config::General` Perl modules.
+It requires Perl >= 5.20 and the `File::Slurp`, `File::Find::Rule`, `List::MoreUtils`, `Getopt::Long` and `Config::General` Perl modules.
 They can be obtained either from a CPAN client or from your distribution.

 On a Centos 7(+) box, it can be installed this way: